-Martin Luther King, Jr. left us a legacy.
-He taught us as much through what he did as through what he said.
+Martin Luther King, Jr. left us a legacy, teaching us as much through what he did as what he said.
 Maybe more.

-He showed us our lives must be lived intentionally and eout regret, that our words mean something and we must speak up in the face of injustice.
+He showed us our lives must be lived intentionally and without regret, that words mean something and we must speak up in the face of injustice.

 He taught us that it is one thing to say you have an idea and quite another to act on it.
-The man’s courage still inspires millions of people today.
+And the man's courage still inspires millions of people today.

 Speak with conviction